UVA and PUVA

-- Anti-inflammatories such as aspirin or indomethacin reduce pain & severity especially if started immediately after exposure
+- Anti-inflammatories such as aspirin or indomethacin reduce pain and severity especially if started immediately after exposure

-- Topical steroids applied early reduce pain & severity
+- Topical steroids applied early reduce pain and severity

 - Emollients applied frequently reduce itching

-Ocular toxicity: photokeratitis causing grittiness, pain, photophobia, tearing & blepharospasm
+- Ocular toxicity: photokeratitis causing grittiness, pain, photophobia, tearing and blepharospasm

 - Frequent application of artificial tears sooth discomfort